Supernatural forces at play? Tampa Bay has dodged a direct hurricane hit for a century

 A myth has grown over the last century that Native American mounds are protecting the Tampa Bay area from major hurricanes.
 The last direct strike was in 1921.

 For a century, the Tampa Bay area in Florida has been largely void of any direct landfalling hurricane strikes -- and some locals believe the reason can be chalked up to a supernatural force.

 In 2017, Hurricane Irma appeared to be headed straight into the Gulf of Mexico toward the St. Petersburg and Tampa area, before it turned into Marco Island instead, 146 miles south of St. Petersburg and Tampa, allowing the area to largely avoid a catastrophic direct strike.

-The most recent near-miss occurred when a much-weakened Tropical Storm Eta made landfall about 130 miles north of Tampa in November 2020.
+The most recent near-miss occurred in August 2021 when Tropical Storm Fred came within 195 miles of Tampa.
+The previous year, a much-weakened Tropical Storm Eta made landfall about 130 miles north of Tampa in November 2020.

-“That has been our story for nearly a hundred years now," Rui Farias, executive director of the St. Petersburg Museum of History said in a conversation with AccuWeather National Weather Reporter Jonathan Petramala.
+“That has been our story for nearly a hundred years now," Rui Farias, executive director of the St. Petersburg Museum of History, told AccuWeather.
 "That the hurricanes are heading right for us and just veer off course.”